macieklamberski/feedsmith/docs/parsing/dates.md

 # Handling Dates

-During the parsing of hundreds of thousands of feeds, it was found that dates appear in various formats.
-Instead of attempting to parse all of them and risking errors, dates are returned in their original string form.
-This method allows for the use of a preferred date parsing library or the `Date` object directly.
+Dates in feeds do not always follow a format defined in the specifications, or even any consistent format.
+Instead of attempting to parse all of them and risking errors, Feedsmith returns dates in their original string form.
+This method allows for the use of a preferred date parsing library, custom function, or the `Date` object directly.

 ### Common Issues with Feed Dates